The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 How to improve user experience?

-By evaluating risk and adapting accordingly, banks can offer a targeted approach that strikes the right balance between security and user convenience.
+By evaluating risk and adapting accordingly, banks can offer a targeted approach that balances security and user convenience.

 Innovate with Open Banking API

-By working more closely with third-party actors, financial institutions can better prepare themselves for the market changes and proactively identify areas of research and development.
+Financial institutions can better prepare themselves for market changes by working more closely with third-party actors and proactively identifying research and development areas.